docker/tuf/ceremony/CEREMONY.md

 #### Keyholder Root Signing
 This section is to be completed by all root key and targets key holders.

-1. Each key holder opens the newly created signing event PR [https://github.com/docker/tuf/pulls](https://github.com/docker/tuf/pulls)
+1. Navigate to the directory containing the clone of the repository you are signing.
 1. Copy the command to accept invite to join root
     ```sh
     tuf-on-ci-sign sign/init